hackclub/hackclub/workshops/backjack/README.md

 cout << player1 << ",You have been Dealt with [ " ;            /* place it here */
 ```

-### Dipslaying the list of card in the vector
+### Displaying the list of card from the vector

-After we have called the player's name and say what card there have been given/dealt, we can now display the two-card the player has, so to do that, we will create  ` Diplay_card ` inside the **Declaration section** that will receive one parameter which will be a vector of the list of cards from the player or the dealer.
+After we have called the player's name and say what card there have been given/dealt, we can now display the two-card the player has, so to do that, we will create  ` Display_card ` inside the **Declaration section** that will receive one parameter which will be a vector of the list of cards from the player or the dealer.

 ```c++
  void Display_Card(vector<int>list_of_card);
 ```

 we will then go over the **Definition section** to give definition to the ` Display_card ` function.
 Inside the ` Display_card() ` function we will use  for loop to display each element in the list of card :